Genaker/FastFPC/README.md

 Also if you are using composer to install this stuff your path will be something like : ../vendor/mage/fpc/src/Mage/FPC.php

-Installation into app folder is preferable.
-It is not a usless library.
-It is a part of your busines to keep your site FAST.
+Installation into the app folder is preferable.
+It is not a useless library.
+It is a part of your business to keep your site FAST.

 ```
 require "../app/code/Mage/FPC.php";
 ```

-Also this extension will work without this aditional interactions (jsut install and forget) but it will be slower becouse it will load all Magento 2 via autoloader.
+Also, this extension will work without this additional interaction (just install and forget) but it will be slower because it will load all Magento 2 via autoloader.

 or do next: